jon-hall/recover/README.md

 ```

 ### API
-All of the methods (other than the constructor) return Promises, which resolve with the result once the operation is complete.
+All of the methods (other than the constructor) return Promises, which resolve once the operation is complete.

 - [recover](#recoveroptions)
 - [Recover](#new-Recoveroptions)